Home insemination in the United States: step-by-step, timing, safety, and U.S. legal basics

 Home insemination: sterile specimen cup, needle-free syringe and LH test set out on a clean surface

-Home insemination — often called self-insemination — is a form of intracervical insemination.
+Home insemination — also called self-insemination or DIY insemination — is a form of intracervical insemination (ICI).
 Fresh semen is collected in a clean cup and placed gently near the cervix with a needle-free syringe.
-Below you’ll find a clear step-by-step, realistic success ranges, practical timing tips, safety guidance and the essentials of U.S. legal parenthood with known donors.
+Below you’ll find a clear step-by-step guide, realistic success ranges, practical timing tips, core safety points, and the essentials of U.S. legal parenthood with known donors.

 What home ICI involves